 The National Science Foundation (NSF) Innovation Corps (I-CorpsTM) Northeast Hub is part of a nationwide NSF-funded network of universities formed to accelerate the economic impact of federally funded research – delivering benefits in health care, the environment, technology and other areas – while building skills and opportunities among researchers from all backgrounds, including those historically underrepresented in entrepreneurship.

-Princeton University is the principal institution in the new Hub, along with 9 partner institutions including: the University of Delaware, Rutgers University, Lehigh University, Temple University in Pennsylvania, New Jersey Institute of Technology (NJIT), Rowan University in New Jersey, Delaware State University, Drexel University and Yale University.
+Princeton University is the principal institution in the Hub, along with 10 partner institutions including: the University of Delaware, Rutgers University, Lehigh University, Temple University, New Jersey Institute of Technology (NJIT), Rowan University, Delaware State University, Drexel University, Yale University and the University of Connecticut.
 The Hub will expand by adding new partner institutions each year.

 With $15 million in funding from NSF over five years, the Hub provides entrepreneurial training, mentoring, and resources to enable researchers to form startup companies that translate laboratory discoveries into breakthrough products and services.
 The Hub employs the NSF I-Corps entrepreneurship training approach, which focuses on understanding the needs of potential customers, first-hand exploration of industrial processes and practices, and confronting the challenges of creating successful ventures based on scientific discoveries.

 The I-Corps approach is based on the “lean startup” methodology in which innovators rapidly iterate on their products and business plans based on customer feedback and market needs.

 Ultimately, the goal of the NSF I-Corps program is to grow the societal and economic benefits arising from NSF-funded research in science and engineering.